5.6. Functional Data Structures#

 (** [elements s] is a list containing the elements of [s].
 No guarantee

-is made about the ordering of that list, but each is guaranteed to
+is made about the ordering of that list, but each element is guaranteed

 val elements : 'a t -> 'a list